 Challenge: Using Different Dialects

 Before the deposition, verify not only the language that needs to be translated but also the specific dialect of that language.
 Some language dialects are so different that the speaker of one dialect can’t fully understand another.
 In other instances, dialectical differences may be subtle, but losing any nuance of meaning could jeopardize your case.
-Inform your interpreter the exact dialect to be used in advance to avoid this issue.
+Inform your interpreter of the exact dialect to be used in advance to avoid this issue.

 Challenge: Translating Too Much or Too Little